The Honorable Lawson E Thomas (1898-1989) Memorial Corporate Painting

-It was a great honor for me to have created this pastel portrait of The Honorable Lawson E. Thomas Memorial Pastel Portrait.
-I remember sitting with his widow Mrs. Eugenia Thomas, at her kitchen table thinking how dignified and beautiful she was, even in her seventies.
+Sitting with his widow Mrs. Eugenia Thomas, at her kitchen table thinking how dignified and beautiful she was, even in her seventies.
 We sat for hours talking about their life and looking at a lifetime of family pictures.
 Her husband was able to achieve so much from such humble beginnings, having worked as a janitor while waiting for notice of his law school graduation.
 Eugenia Thomas and I had a wonderful afternoon that day and kept in touch every Christmas for many years.
-I was delighted that she approved of the portrait I created of her husband.
+Delighted with her approved of her husband’s portrait.

 He retired from the bench in 1961 and returned to private practice until he passed in 1989.

-I submitted a portfolio with a digital image of my original Pastel Painting of Judge Lawson E. Thomas that now in the Smithsonian Institute in Washington DC, at their American Art and Portrait Gallery Library, in the “Living Artists File” as a referral for new commissions.
+NOTE: A portfolio with a digital image of the original Pastel Painting of Judge Lawson E. Thomas was submitted to the Smithsonian Institute in Washington DC, at their American Art and Portrait Gallery Library, approved for the “Living Artists File” as a referral for new commissions.
 This file can be viewed by the public to learn about our American Heroes and the Artists that created their images.
 This file also allows visitors to see the Artist works as a recommendation for future commissions.

 Commissioned Portrait Painting: Portrait Painting, Subject: The Honorable Lawson E. Thomas (1898-1998) Memorial Corporate Painting, Styles: Realism, Medium: Pastel, Materials: Heavy Acid-Free Cotton Art Paper Mounted with Acid-Free Foam Core, Spacers, Framed, Tru-View Museum Glass with UV protection for preservation.